Gate Set Tomography: Long-sequence Gate Set Tomography

 The corresponding circuit (which can be read off directly, from right to left because the matrix-ordering of Eq.~\ref{eq:probabilities4GST} is reversed from time-ordering) is repeated $N$ times to approximate $p_{abij}$.
 The steps of this circuit are: \begin{enumerate} \item prepare the $r(b)$-th state \item perform the (QI/QO) circuit $F_{f(b)} g_i^{p_{i,j}} H_{h(a)}$ \item measure using the $m(a)$-th type of measurement \end{enumerate} The frequency $f_{t(a)} = n_{t(a)}/N$, where $n_{t(a)}$ is the number of times the $t(a)$th outcome was observed, estimates $p_{abij}$.
 In this way, a circuit's outcome data can estimate all of the $p_{abij}$ that differ only in their $t(a)$ (POVM effect) index.

 Letting $a$, $b$, $i$ and $j$ range over their allowed values in the steps above defines all the circuits needed to run long-sequence GST.
 These circuits constitute a GST experiment design.
-Their structure is show schematically in Figure \ref{fig:GSTcircuit}, where again we omit the many indices (cf.~Eq.~\ref{eq:probabilities4GST}) for clarity.
-(For later analysis of the circuits' outcome data, it is helpful to separately keep track of the fiducial and germ circuits, and the germ powers.)
-In appendix \ref{sec:NumericalVerification} we show that a set of so-chosen circuits (using the particular \texttt{pyGSTi} algorithms discussed in appendix \ref{sec:PyGSTiExperimentSelection}) result in a Heisenberg-like accuracy scaling with respect to circuit depth and total number of circuits.
+Their structure is shown schematically in Figure \ref{fig:GSTcircuit}, where again we omit the many indices (see Eq.~\ref{eq:probabilities4GST}) for clarity.
+For later analysis of the circuits' outcome data, it is helpful to separately keep track of the fiducial and germ circuits, and the germ powers.
+In Appendix \ref{sec:NumericalVerification} we show that the circuits of a GST experiment design (using the particular \texttt{pyGSTi} algorithms discussed in Appendix \ref{sec:PyGSTiExperimentSelection}) result in an accuracy that scales as the inverse of the circuit depth and total number of circuits (Heisenberg-like scaling).

 Finally, we note that arriving at a definite list of circuits (an experiment design) required information based on the experimental circumstances.
 The sets of fiducials and germs were based on the available native gates (specified by a target gate set), and the maximum depth of the circuits was based on a tradeoff between resources and accuracy (longer experiments are more resource-intensive, because they require more and deeper circuits, but they give more accuracy -- although only up to a maximum useful depth that is roughly the inverse of the decoherence rate).
 GST experiments are tailored to a hardware's capabilities.